Systems Software Engineer

 q3mod

-An external Quake III Arena reverse-engineering project with offset handling, runtime tooling, trainer-style features, and a browser-based control panel.
+An external Quake III Arena reverse-engineering project.
+With offset handling, runtime tooling, trainer-style features, and a browser-based control panel.

 ProjectileSolverDemo